X8X-XZDX/VALVE-3RD-TURN/README.md

 # If you are here, you are a Valve End-User who wants to see Valve do better.

-# If you are a User who has spent money on Steam, you are Valve's Investor Funding.
+# If you are a User who has spent money on Steam, Valve is responsible to provide you a service for the funds they have received.

 # If you are an employee for Valve, or your company is Affiliated with Valve, you may have had problems related to Valve, whether on or off premesis.